picasa/arduino-mbot/README.md

 # Exemple firmwares for Makeblock mBot

-[mBot](http://www.makeblock.cc/mbot/) is an educational bot based on Makeblock arduino uno compatible board.
-This repository contains the default mBot firmware and a customized version for mBot extension (led matrix, servo).
+Makeblock [mBot](http://www.makeblock.cc/mbot/) is an educational bot based on an arduino uno compatible board.
+This repository contains the default mBot firmware and some simple trials to extend it.